mesosphere/kudo-cassandra-operator/docs/accessing.md

   the native transport port on the nodes
 - EXTERNAL_RPC_PORT="9160" The external port that is forwarded to the rpc port on the nodes
+- EXTERNAL_SERVICE_ANNOTATIONS Annotations that are added to the external service.
+E.g., this can be used to configure ExternalDNS access

 :warning: The external service definition will at the moment not be deleted if you set EXTERNAL_NATIVE_TRANSPORT and EXTERNAL_RPC to "false".
 If you need to